COCPORN/OCore/README.md

 OCore is an attempt to provide that delicious _F5_ experience.
 Start a new project, slap two nugets on it and press F5 to run.
 Orleans isn't hard to setup, but it can seem like it is  at first glance.
 Also, while the programming model is relatively immediately accessible to anyone with even a cursory grasp of OO modelling, things are different enough to potentially be daunting to newcomers.
 There are a lot of new concepts and quite a few pitfalls.
 Is hiding the intricacies a good idea?
 We'll see.
 It is not a given that it is.

-Make no mistake, OCore is just a thin wrapper on Orleans-concepts.
+Make no mistake, OCore is often just a thin wrapper on Orleans-concepts.
 Some common patterns are made into first class citizens (services, entities).
 Some repetitive tasks are implemented once and for all, and you can use it while developing and then replacing it before going into production, although the ultimate goal is that OCore code should be production ready at some point.

 ## Setup